meyusufdemirci/DeveloperMentorship/README.md

 ### Self Confidence
 It is needed to show / promote yourself.
 You should balance it, not too much, not too less.

-There are some tricks to gain some self confidence.
+There are some tricks to gain some self confidence
 - Put real, professional, friendly, cool profile pictures on social profiles such as Linkedin, Twitter, GitHub, Medium, etc.
 - Make social profiles public
 - Share your knowledge on social profiles